 If you have an office desk in your living room, first make sure it’s positioned in the space that gets the most natural light and then add a task light – an anglepoise is our personal favourite.

 Light bulbs can also make an impact.
 Choose warm bulbs to counteract the harsh light or daylight light bulbs which are designed to replicate natural light.
-Don't miss our living room lighting ideas for more.
+Find out how to plan living room lighting, and don't miss our living room lighting ideas for more.

 Use strategically placed mirrors to add light